 Common Ground provides outpatient treatment programs designed to help individuals address issues with substance use disorder.
 Our programs are confidential, individualized, and help clients achieve goals they have set with their counselor.
 We offer gender-specific programs multiple days per week, in both the morning and the evening, to accommodate people with different schedule needs.
+All MI/CD programs vary in length and may be offered in short, medium and extended formats ranging from 15-40 weeks.

 Each of our programs incorporate traditional treatment models, while incorporating new, evidence-based techniques to treating substance use disorder.
 Put simply?
 We meet you where you are, and use the best tools and strategies possible to help you find recovery.